jdp1ps/oscar-econvention-sync/README.md

 Access the Airflow UI at http://localhost:8080 and log in with credentials which were provided during the Airflow setup.

 Once logged in :
-1. Enable the DAG named dag_etl.
+1. Enable the DAG named econvention_to_oscar.

 2. Click on the Trigger DAG button.